Jan201102/piAssistant/README.md

 currently there are no plugins available
 ### Run
 After setting everything  up to your wishes just run the example.py file

+## TODO
+- update master model to not interfer with the spotify plugin
+- fix mixercontrol for rpi